Choosing the right espresso machine can be tricky – so here’s our guide to everything you need to consider, including prices, features and quality.

-One boiler which provides hot water for brewing espresso and steam for milk – but cannot do both at the same time.
+These espresso machines have only one boiler which provides hot water for brewing espresso and steam for milk – but cannot do both at the same time.
 As you switch from espresso to steam, the boiler needs to increase in temperature, and vice versa.

 Pros

-- Low cost; delivers high quality for less.
+- Low cost: delivers high quality for less

-- Easy to use.
+- Easy to use

 Cons

-- Unable to brew espresso and steam milk at the same time.
+- Unable to brew espresso and steam milk at the same time

-- No automatic boiler refill.
+- No automatic boiler refill

-Heat Exchanger (HX)
+Heat Exchanger (HX) Espresso Machines

 The water in the boiler is superheated to create steam.
 When a shot of espresso is pulled, that water comes from a coiled HX pipe which sits within the boiler.
 Additional cold water has been pulled into the pipe so that its temperature is cooler than the main section of the boiler.
 This design results in two separate temperatures to meet the demands of brewing and steaming at the same time.